How to Check NPM Vulnerabilities: Building a Custom NPM Vulnerability Scanner

 Building an NPM Vulnerability Scanner to Check Your Dependencies

 The npm ecosystem is both a blessing and a curse for JavaScript developers.
 With over 2 million packages, it's incredibly powerful, but it's also a prime target for supply chain attacks.
-Incidents like the ua-parser-js compromise, more recently chalk packages, malicious typo squatting packages, and countless prototype pollution vulnerabilities have made one thing clear: trusting npm packages blindly is no longer an option.
+Incidents involving Poisoned Packages, more recently chalk packages, malicious typo squatting packages, and countless prototype pollution vulnerabilities have made one thing clear: trusting npm packages blindly is playing with fire.

 Traditional tools only scratch the surface.
 That's why I built a custom npm vulnerability scanner that goes beyond basic checks, and I'm going to show you exactly how to use it to check npm vulnerabilities in your own projects as a great starting point.

 🚀 Want to try it right now?
-Check out the Quick Start Guide to get the scanner running in under 2 minutes with the included test project!
+Check out the Quick Start Guide to get the scanner running in under 2 minutes with the included test project and save time !

-The NPM Security Challenge: Why npm check vulnerabilities Matters
+The NPM Security Challenge: Why checking npm vulnerabilities Matters

 Recent supply chain attacks have made the npm ecosystem's vulnerabilities painfully clear.
-From my experience working with enterprise organisations across EMEA, I've seen that a reactive approach to npm vulnerabilities isn't sustainable.
+From my experience working with enterprise organisations, I've seen that a reactive approach isn't sustainable and you need to actively test packages with all the available tools and catch anomalies early in your processes.

 The problems are multifaceted: